demensdeum/GhostContacts/README.md

 Ghost Contacts is a React Native application that allows you to manage a secret contact list.
 The app ensures privacy by keeping your contacts hidden from the default contact list.

-**⚠️ Disclaimer:** This app is just a toy!
-If someone has access to your device, this app will not protect your contacts from being discovered.
+**⚠️ Disclaimer:** If someone has access to your device, this app will not protect your contacts from being discovered.
 Use it at your own discretion.
+However, this app can, potentually, hide your contacts from other apps.

 ## 📱 Preview